-Visitors from around the world flock to the holiday resort village of Umhlanga Rocks to relax and have fun on one of the most beautiful coastlines in the world.
-Situated on the east coast of South Africa just north of the vibrant Port City of Durban, Umhlanga faces the the warm waters of the Indian Ocean and has the best South African accommodation, with superb holiday apartments, luxury hotels, lodges and B&B's.
-It also has up-market Office Parks and first world Shopping Centres.
-The golden sandy beaches stretch northwards for more than 200 kilometres, all the way to the spectacular Isimangaliso Wetland Park, a world heritage site.
-Inland from Umhlanga, endless fields of sugarcane give way to the undulating landscape of the Valley of 1000 Hills, the massive Inanda Dam and the mystical hidden valleys of Zululand.
+Visitors from around the world flock to the holiday resort of Umhlanga to relax and have fun on one of the most beautiful coastlines in the world.
+Situated on the east coast of South Africa just north of the vibrant port city of Durban and ten minutes south of King Shaka International Airport, Umhlanga faces the warm waters of the Indian Ocean and has the best South African accommodation, with superb holiday apartments, luxury hotels, lodges and B&Bs.

 Stroll into central Umhlanga and experience a village vibe and fine dining